kenatiod/MUT/Understanding Machine Understanding.md

 Alayrac, J. B., et al. (2022).
 Flamingo: a Visual Language Model for Few-Shot Learning.
 Advances in Neural Information Processing Systems, 35.

-Bhargava, R. (2023, May 3).
+Bhargava, R. (2023).
 What are AI hallucinations?
 Built In.

 Bilan, M. (2024).
 Hallucinations in LLMs: What you need to know before integration.
 Master of Code Global.